zulaica/erased-files-dot-biz/README.md

 ### Recommended

-- [NVM](https://github.com/nvm-sh/nvm) - Simplifies management of muliple
-  versions of Node.js.
+- [Volta](https://volta.sh) - JavaScript tool manager used to simplify managing muliple versions of Node.js.
 This repo is configured to automatically load the required version.
 - [Visual Studio Code](https://code.visualstudio.com) - A free source-code
   editor distributed by Microsoft.
 This repo is configured to automate workspace